Margaret Harvin Wilson Award

 Information about study abroad opportunities is here.

-Each year the undergraduate Creative Writing Program selects two undergraduates for creative writing program internships, which help to build leadership skills and increase knowledge of social media platform building, and these interns gain community outreach experience.
-The undergraduate Literature Program also annually selects two undergraduates to be social media interns.
+Each year the department selects two undergraduates for social media internships, which help to build leadership skills and increase knowledge of social media platform building, and these interns gain community outreach experience.

 Students majoring in English with a concentration in Literature have the option to complete an internship for their senior capstone experience.
 Recent internships have been in the fields of teaching, publishing, and marketing.